-No, raw performance-wise the RTX 3060 is not better than the Xbox Series X. While it may have comparable theoretical performance numbers (12.74 FP32 TFLOPS), and 12GB of VRAM, it doesn’t have nearly the same memory bandwidth, and does not perform with equal staiblity in 4K, even with the use of DLSS.
+No, raw performance-wise the RTX 3060 is not better than the Xbox Series X. While it may have comparable theoretical performance numbers (12.74 FP32 TFLOPS), and 12GB of VRAM, it doesn’t have nearly the same memory bandwidth and does not perform with equal stability in 4K, even with the use of DLSS.

 Yes and no, it would ultimately depend on the game.
 But, the performance should still be somewhat close enough.
 The RTX 3070’s (the Xbox Series X’s Nvidia counterpart) primary marketing campaign mainly hinged on its ability to edge out the “Turing flagship” after all.

 3. What GPU is equivalent to the Xbox Series S?